ramosfer/entropy/README.md

 script calculates the probability of observing the group in partitions of different size.

+Data used in the publication are available in https://doi.org/10.5061/dryad.51b68

 If you use this script for academic research, please cite the paper mentioned above.